-The Salesforce1 Wizard gets you started with the basic setup tasks for Salesforce1, but there is a lot more customization you can do to further enhance your users' Salesforce1 experience.
+The Salesforce Mobile Wizard gets you started with the basic setup tasks for the Salesforce app, but there is a lot more customization you can do to further enhance your users' mobile experience.

-If you're new to Salesforce1, or if you haven't done much customization or configuration for Salesforce1 in your organization, we recommend that you step through the wizard.
-From Setup, enter Salesforce1 in the Ouick Find box, select Salesforce1 Quick Start, and then click Launch Quick Start Wizard.
+If you're new to Salesforce, or if you haven't done much customization or configuration for the Salesforce app in your organization, we recommend that you step through the wizard.
+From Setup, enter Salesforce Mobile in the Quick Find box, select Salesforce Mobile Quick Start, and then click Launch Quick Start Wizard.

-Note: We recommend using Google Chrome for the Salesforce 1 Wizard and the Salesforce 1 Setup page.
+Note: We recommend using Google Chrome for the Salesforce Mobile Wizard and the Salesforce Setup page.
 Microsoft Internet Explorer 9 or later and Mozilla Firefox are also supported.

-After you've finished the wizard, you'll be directed to the Salesforce 1 Quick Start setup page, which provides easy access to Salesforce 1 setup pages and documentation.
+After you've finished the wizard, you'll be directed to the Salesforce Mobile Quick Start setup page, which provides easy access to setup pages and documentation.
 For settings that are configured on a single page, the Quick Start page includes direct links to those pages.
 In cases where the settings are available on multiple pages in Setup, we've provided links to relevant documentation about the setting.

-Define Which Users Can Use Salesforce1
+Define Which Users Can Use the Salesforce App

-Regardless of whether your users prefer to use the Salesforce1 downloadable apps or the mobile browser app, with a few clicks you can control who has access and configure security settings.
+Regardless of whether your users prefer to use Salesforce for iOS, Salesforce for Android, or Salesforce for mobile web, with a few clicks you can control who has mobile access and configure security settings.